-The proposed annexation of the Wedgwood Area would represent a 9.8% increase in population, a 9.2% increase in street mileage, a 9.0% increase in physical area and an increase of 7.2% in assessed valuation.
-The addition of the Wedgwood area is a small increase compared to the existing size of the City of Florissant.
-Existing City buildings and facilities are sufficient in size and location to accept a 10% increase in manpower, equipment and supplies to service this new area in a first-class fashion.
-There will be no additions in management personnel; rather, the increases will be in operations and implementation personnel along with all related equipment and supplies needed by these personnel.
+The proposed annexation of the Dunn Road - Area 19 would represent a very, very small increase in population, street mileage, physical area and assessed valuation.
+The addition of Dunn Road - Area 19 is a very small increase compared to the existing size of the City of Florissant.
+Existing City buildings and facilities are sufficient in size and location to service this new area in a first-class fashion.
+There will be no additions in personnel.

-If this area is annexed, additions to City departments will tentatively occur in the following manner:
+If this area is annexed, no additions will occur in any of the following departments: